cndc999/low-bitrate-communication-system/README.md

 This project implements a low-bitrate speech communication system using Differential Pulse Code Modulation (DPCM).
 Our goal is to transmit high-quality voice data over limited bandwidth by reducing data redundancy and utilizing Voice Activity Detection (VAD).

 ## Project Structure
-Organizing code into modules ensures the project is easy to maintain and scale.

-Create a folder with  sub-folder: "input", "src" as the following picture here.
-Then, plug in all the source code provided.
 <img width="291" height="481" alt="image" src="https://github.com/user-attachments/assets/f8937d9c-217c-4b74-a061-5972ab4ac3dc" />

+We recommend using GitHub Desktop to download and execute the project to ensure optimal performance and minimize potential issues.
+For further guidance, please refer to the demo video, which provides detailed installation instructions.

 ## Methodology
 The system uses a feedback-loop DPCM architecture to minimize quantization noise.